rinalds98/expense-tracker/README.md

 - Each user can make their username to track their spending.

 # 2. Scope
-- After a few design choices. an elegant 4 option the main screen was chosen where users can choose what they want to do.
+- After a few design choices.
+An elegant 4-option main-screen was chosen where users can choose what they want to do.
 - Adding color to add a visual distinction for different options.

 # 3. Structure